The Imani Breakthrough Project: A Collaborative Culturally-Centered and Community-Driven Faith-Based Opioid Recovery Initiative:

 When stress and anger enter our lives, they can have a severe effect on our health.
-James Kimmel Jr. and Dr. Mike address the negative physical effects that anger, and revenge have on the brain.
+In this Wellness Inc. with Dr. Mike Moreno Podcast, host Dr. Mike Moreno and James Kimmel Jr. address the negative physical effects that anger, and revenge have on the brain.
 Research says they are just as addictive as opioids, making them extremely difficult to release.
 Now more than ever we need tools and insights to bring back peace and balance.
-We talk about what approach we can take to rid our brain of grievances, anger and vengeance and restore a deep state of emotional well-being.Source: Apple Podcast
+We talk about what approach we can take to rid our brain of grievances, anger and vengeance and restore a deep state of emotional well-being.Source: Stage 29 Productions - Apple Podcast

 Harper Research Featured by The Root Cause Coalition

 Research by Annie Harper, PhD, Instructor in the Yale Department of Psychiatry is featured in the 2020 Status of Health Equity published by The Root Cause Coalition, a non-profit organization which works to achieve health equity through advocacy, education, and research.Source: The Root Cause Coalition